 The maps below show us the preliminary constituency and presidential election outcomes and tell their own story; these reveal the dominance of the two mainstream political organisations in Zimbabwe.
 Voting patterns illustrate no evidence of an ideological shift on the ground.
 The pro-Matabeleland agenda has not gained demonstrable traction, it has not effectively sold its doctrine or made the present political ideologies obsolete; voting patterns have not altered in Matabeleland and the Midlands regions.

-An analysis of the map above indicates the dominance of the two mainstream organisations, ZANU PF and the MDC.
+An analysis of constituency winners shown in the map above illustrates the dominance of the two mainstream organisations, ZANU PF and the MDC Alliance.
 It clearly shows the majority who participated in the elections were not convinced by the form, shape and direction of the Matabeleland nationalist agenda.
 Significantly, there is no suggestion social background of candidates was a significant factor in comparison to the organisations’ influence on the electorates’ choices.